-This relaxed family campground will be enjoyed by anyone and everyone with its large sandy beach, majestic old-growth trees, and incredible ocean sunsets.
+This relaxed family campground will be enjoyed by anyone and every one with its large sandy beach, majestic old-growth trees, and beautiful sunsets.
 Open year-round, it generally fills up quickly during the summer months, with 174 drive-in sites and 25 walk-in sites available.
-Guests love the 5 km sandy beach and forested trails, including a spectacular ocean trail loop and nature center hosts an awesome kids program.
+Guests love the 5 km sandy beach and forested trails, including a spectacular ocean trail loop, and the nature center hosts an awesome kids program.

 Elk Falls Provincial Park, Campbell River

 Elk Falls is one of the most popular provincial parks on Vancouver Island and with year-round salmon fishing and incredible scenery, it’s easy to see why.
 Located west of the Campbell River, this quiet riverside campground fills up quickly during the warmer months and is open all year.
 From November to March, campers can expect steelhead to run right by the campsites while spring visitors can look forward to Chinook and Coho salmon.